This year I am celebrating 5 years of campaigning. It starts with a home-made placard. You speak your truth

 We are now officially the most congested city in the EU.
 Clearly The Congestion Charge and Lower Emissions Zone have not worked in their current form.
 We need to update the Congestion Charge to 24/7, remove all exemptions and raise the price.
 The new ULEZ must be tightened to include all fossil fuel vehicles and extended across Greater London.

 We are far behind our counterparts in Europe.
-Dublin has announced plans to ban cars and taxis from the city centre, Oslo has outlined plans for a car free city centre from 2019, including a ban on electric vehicles.
+Oslo has gone car free in its city centre , including a ban on electric vehicles.
 Madrid has banned non-residential cars from the four Central Barrios, paving the way to go car free.
+Brussels has significantly expanded its pedestrianised city centre.
 Meanwhile in Paris they will ban all diesel vehicles by 2020 and have announced plans for the four Central Arrondissements to be free of cars.
 Even in New York they have pedestrianized large areas of Manhattan.

 I understand that there will always be a need for a limited amount of pure electric taxis, delivery vans and contractor vehicles but owning a private car is not a necessity.
 A large majority, 71% of households in Tower Hamlets, 69% of households in Islington, 67% of households in Westminster and 66% of households in Camden and Hackney already do not own a car.